Groups

 Altar Servers

 altarserversAltar Servers help to bring life to our liturgical celebrations, allowing the whole community to praise God, and we want all parts of our community to be represented.
 The minimum requirement is that the servers should have received their First Holy Communion.
-Full training is given, with regular outings for lunch afterwards.
-We know that mistakes do not matter because God loves the service, and we serve the altar, the priests and the congregation equally.
-But of course we try not to get things wrong.

 After a year of membership servers are enrolled in the Guild of St Stephen, for Altar Servers everywhere (and of all ages).